This is our guide to the best gay pride events throughout Latin America that you will definitely want to experience for yourself.

 Yet unlike London, Cologne, Chicago and Columbus, Rio gay pride takes place on the beach.
 Think Tel Aviv gay pride, but much bigger.
 We also love it because the entire city embraces it, with smaller gay pride parades taking place elsewhere.
 In addition, unlike during the Carnival festival, hotel prices are not that high during the gay pride.

-Rio Pride usually takes place around September-November time.
+Rio Pride usually takes place around September-November.
 It changes each year, largely due to funding problems.
-In 2017 it took place in November, and in 2018 in June it is rumoured to be in September.
+In 2017 it took place in November, and in 2018 in June it is rumored to be in September.
 Check their Facebook page for the most up to date information.

 Bogota Pride in Colombia